cjrace/gss-chart-colours/colour_palette_guidance.md

 We have developed an example colour palette that you can use for basic charts to meet the accessibility guidelines.
 This assumes you are making charts on a white background.

-This palette is based on the [GDS colours outlined in the GDS design system](https://design-system.service.gov.uk/styles/colour/) with a couple of variations:
+This palette is based on the [GDS colours outlined in the GDS design system](https://design-system.service.gov.uk/styles/colour/) with a few variations:
 1. The GDS orange did not have a 3:1 ratio against white, so this has been darkened slightly
-2. The GDS dark blue has been adjust as it was too close to the purple for colour blind distinction
+2. The GDS dark blue has been adjusted as it was too close to the purple for colour blind distinction
-3. The GDS dark blue has also been adjusted to give 3:1 contrast with the dark grey and the background
+3. The GDS dark blue has also been adjusted to give 3:1 contrast with the dark grey
+4. The GDS dark grey has been adjusted to give 3:1 contrast with the dark blue and white background
-4. The GDS bright purple has also been tweaked to work for colour blindness and have at least a 3:1 contrast with the turquoise.
+5. The GDS bright purple has also been tweaked to work for colour blindness and have at least a 3:1 contrast with the turquoise

 ### Example series